 Given the parameterization of the model in Table 2 and the trade cost data in Table 1, the model will deliver an equilibrium set of factor prices, goods prices, production quantities, trade flows, and vertical specialization flows.
-We first solve for the initial steady-state in 1963.
-This solution also includes the productivity parameters and trade costs that yield relative value-added per worker, trade share of GDP, and sectoral shares in trade that match their data counterparts in 1963.
+We first solve for the productivity parameters and trade costs that yields relative value-added per worker, trade share of GDP, and sectoral shares in trade that match their data counterparts in 1963.
 Then, we simulate the trade policy reforms, individually and in aggregate.
 Unlike in EK, an exact solution to the model cannot be computed.
 Instead, we must find an approximate solution.
 To do so, we approximate the [0, 1] continuum with 2,500,000 equally spaced intervals; each interval corresponds to one good or one stage of one good.
 Further details on the solution method are in the appendix.

-$\overline{\phantom{a}^{20}}$ In a closed economy Eaton and Kortum (2002) setting, doubling capital and labor reduces per capita income unless T also doubles.
+$^{^{20}}$ In a closed economy Eaton and Kortum (2002) setting, doubling capital and labor reduces per capita income unless T also doubles.
 When T doubles, then, per capita income remains constant.